yazz/VisualJS/README.md

 ### FAQ

-#### What is Visual Javascript's killer feature?
+#### What is Pilot's killer feature?

-Visual Javascript's killer feature is being able to build Kubernetes applications in minutes, without having to setup Jenkins pipelines, Git, or anything else.
+Pilot's killer feature is being able to build Kubernetes applications in minutes, without having to setup Jenkins pipelines, Git, or anything else.
 It is ideal for demos or small throwaway apps.

-#### Is there commercial support for Visual Javascript?
+#### Is there commercial support for Pilot?
 If you require commercial support then please go to http://yazz.com